Trenten Beram Inducted into the Legends of Philippines Track and Field

 “I knew I had to give my 100,000 percent to win.
 I just thank God that he gave me the strength to do it.”

-Fuming on the sidelines was national team manager Edward Kho, who questioned track technical officials why Bertram had been relegated to the outer and more challenging lane.
+National team manager Edward Kho was fuming on the sidelines, questioning track technical officials why Bertram had been relegated to the outer and more challenging lane.

 “They seemed to have played around with the international track rules that the top four qualifiers can be assigned to lanes No. 4, 5, 6 and 7,” Kho said.
 “Our athlete was the top qualifier so why should he placed in the outer lane.”